 An introduction to the field of astronomy, this course is a study of the planets and the stars and their formation and life cycles.
-The history of the Milky Way Galaxy and the history of the cosmos are studied, with an emphasis on the solar system and methods of observation and measurement.
+The history of the Milky Way Galaxy and the history of the cosmos are studied, with an emphasis on the solar system and methods of observation and measurement0.

-BA 101 UNIVERSITY EXPERIENCE FOR KETNER SCHOOL OF BUSINESS STUDENTS 1-0-1 information about Trine University offices and services to familiarize students with resources and procedures.
+BA 101 UNIVERSITY EXPERIENCE FOR KETNER SCHOOL OF BUSINESS STUDENTS 1-0-1

 This course offers the resources for success in learning for students new to Trine University.
 This course will assist students in becoming more efficient learners, understanding self and others, and learning personal life skills.
-This course will present
+This course will present information about Trine University offices and services to familiarize students with resources and procedures.